spockele/palila_gui/README.md

         manual screen = <integer>           # -> In case of manual split = yes, this defines the screen to
                                             #   put the question.
 Has no effect if manual split = no.
                                             #
-        dependant = <string>  (optional)              # -> Question ID of another questionnaire question, which is
+        unlocked by = <string>  (optional)            # -> Question ID of another questionnaire question, which locks
-                                                      #   locked until the condition in this question is met.
+                                                      #   and unlocks this question until the answer in the other
+                                                      #   question equals the value in 'unlock condition'.
-        dependant condition = <string>  (optional)    # -> The value the answer of this question has to take to unlock
+        unlock condition = <string>  (optional)       # -> The value the answer of the unlocking question has to take
-                                                      #   the dependant question.
+                                                      #   to unlock this question.

 # ======================================================================================================================